AriFordsham/GHCWiki/travis.md

 Again, this is configured in [ghc/.travis.yml](/trac/ghc/browser/ghc/.travis.yml)[](/trac/ghc/export/HEAD/ghc/.travis.yml).
 This also means that if you have a long-living feature branch you can put your own address in the file.

-## Viewing the build log

-GHC build logs are huge, and the JavaScript-based viewer that Travis uses by default will easily choke your browser when trying to display them.
-The trick is to quickly click the “Download Log” button in the top right corner (a square with horizontal lines, [](https://travis-ci.org/images/icons/logs.svg)).
-This will open the log as a plain text file